 It is recognized that the timeline from the start of a book project to the appearance of the book in print must nearly always be measured in years, and it often extends across multiple review periods.
 Withholding credit until publication can thus disadvantage a scholar in a book-based discipline (disciplines in which a book-length monograph is typically required for promotion) relative to colleagues for whom completion of an item of research has a much shorter arc.
 Similarly, the timeline for a creative project may take years in multi-phased production, to its full realization.
 For example, a complete musical score can be comprised of individual self-contained pieces of music.
-To this end, a completed book chapter that is part of an established, single-author book project, or a completed creative activity within a larger project is eligible to be accepted as sufficient scholarly or creative activity for a merit one time for all faculty at each rank (assistant, associate, full) if it is determined that: 1) the book chapter or the creative activity was completed during the review period, and 3) the book chapter or the completed creative activity qualifies as an essentially finished entity of the larger project and its place in the larger project is identified.
+To this end, a completed book chapter that is part of an established, single-author book project, or a completed creative activity within a larger project is eligible to be accepted as sufficient scholarly or creative activity for a merit one time for all faculty at each rank (assistant, associate, full) if it is determined that: 1) the book chapter or the creative activity as is in the file is otherwise insufficient for a merit, 2) the book chapter or the creative activity was completed during the review period, and 3) the book chapter or the completed creative activity qualifies as an essentially finished entity of the larger project and its place in the larger project is identified.